-To make sure that you’re building project runs smoothly, check with your local council or an accredited private certifier for the approvals your building work needs.
+To ensure your building project runs smoothly, check with your local council or registered private certifier for the approvals your building work needs.

 Types of approval

-Development consent or Complying Development Certificate (CDC)
+Development consent or a Complying Development Certificate (CDC)

-- You have notified council of the intended date for commencing the building work at least two days before the work commences.
+6. You've notified council of the intended date for commencing the building work at least two days before the work commences.